Vancouver-KDD/book-study/README.md

 > 🖋 Writing a post
   - Format:
+    - Presentation
       1. Explain about the code smell
       2. Describe the solution that author suggests(all the solutions are well-explained in the book)
+      3. Pick an example under each refactoring method and describe (There are multiple examples per refactoring method)

+    - Examples
-    3. Provide an example on your own
+      1. Create your own examples
+      2. Post one example for one code smell
+      (A code smell has could have a few refactoring methods and the refactoring methods have its own examples.
+If you want, you can create all examples for the refactoring methods)

   - Post your own example(3) only without 1 & 2, if you do not present the following week
   - Please leave references if you have any
   - Please make sure that the article is written in a plain language and easy to read